getreu/tp-note/doc/source/tp-note--manpage.md

 When _Tp-Note_ synchronizes the note's metadata with its filename, it will also change the sort-tag from `20200306` to `20200307`.

-Note: When a `sort-tag` variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name by renaming the file by hand, as your change will be overwritten next time you open the note with _Tp-Note_.
-You can switch back to _Tp-Note_'s default behaviour any time by deleting the `sort_tag` line in the note's meta data.
+Note: When a `tag` variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name by renaming the file by hand, as your change will be overwritten next time you open the note with _Tp-Note_.
+You can switch back to _Tp-Note_'s default behaviour any time by deleting the `tag` line in the note's meta data.